-Rob Magnuson Smith is a novelist, short story writer and investigative journalist.
-A dual citizen of the US and the UK, his debut novel The Gravedigger was published in 2010 after winning the Pirate’s Alley William Faulkner Award.
-His novel Scorper (Granta Books) was described by the Independent on Sunday as ‘an odd, original, darkly comic novel...Kafka crossed with Flann O'Brien'.
+Rob Magnuson Smith's debut novel The Gravedigger was published in 2010 after winning the Pirate’s Alley William Faulkner Award.
+His novel Scorper (Granta, 2015) was described by the Independent on Sunday as ‘an odd, original, darkly comic novel...Kafka crossed with Flann O'Brien'.

-A graduate of Pitzer College (BA in philosophy and BA in psychology), the University of East Anglia (MA in Creative Writing) and Bath Spa University (PhD in Creative Writing), Rob currently teaches English and Creative Writing at Exeter University’s Penryn campus in Cornwall.
+A graduate of Pitzer College (BA in philosophy and BA in psychology), the University of East Anglia (MA in Creative Writing) and Bath Spa University (PhD in Creative Writing), Rob is a Lecturer in English and Creative Writing at Exeter University’s Cornwall campus.

 Image © Christine Tran